elenaf9/p2p-on-fpga/documentation/BSc-Thesis/workflow.md

 __2020-12-27__:
 - try to open the iccfpga-rv project in Vivado (Xilinx Software for development on their FPGAs), but need to update version etc, and right now too complex because I am not familiar with Vivado
-- try to connect to virtual cable server on the raspberry pi with Vivado (iccfpga-utils provide a script for that) -> VCS on raspberry works but Vivado somehow doesn't detect it at the Raspberries IP address + port
+- try to connect to virtual cable server on the raspberry pi with Vivado (iccfpga-utils provide a script for that) -> VCS on raspberry works but Vivado somehow doesn't detect it at the Raspberries IP address + port (*Update from 2021-01-05: the problem was that I tried to connect to a "remote server", but the server actually is a local server that connects to a remote Xilinx Virtual Server Cable.
+The correct steps are `Hardware Manager -> Open Target -> Local Server -> Add Xilinx Virtual Cable -> <host_name>, port: 2542`*))
-- Discovered Linux-on-litex-vexriscv, going to look into that further since it is compatible with Spartan &
+- Discovered Linux-on-litex-vexriscv, going to look into that further since it is compatible with Spartan 7 (*Update from 2021-1-09: it is compartible with the Arty s7 uses the same Spartan 7 FPGA like the iccfpa, but this doesn't mean that it is compartible with the iccfpga, since the Arty s7 uses different port, and has peripherals like ddram that the iccfpga doesn't have*)

 __2020-12-28__:
 - follow steps from linux-on-litex-vexriscv on the raspberry pi, but the riscv toolchain is for 64bit and not the 32bit raspberry: `/bin/sh: 1: riscv64-unknown-elf-gcc: Exec format error`.